 - What is a security deposit, and how much can I ask?

 - Do I have to charge a deposit?

 - What is the deposit protection scheme?

 - What do I need to know about deposit protection law?

 - What are the penalties for not abiding by the deposit protection law?

 - Must I hand the deposit over to the scheme?

 - How to avoid disputes with your tenants

 - Do I need to return the whole deposit and how long do I have to do this?

-You’ve made the ideal investment and have furnished your rental property, so you’d be happy for your granny to move in.
-Save, she isn’t.
+You’ve made the ideal investment and have furnished your rental property.
 You’ve checked the references of your soon-to-be tenant.
 But you also want to take a security deposit to protect yourself from any damages down the line.
 Here’s the lowdown on what you need to know.